-- Collect any information not already available to rule out the impact of exclusionary factors (e.g., lack of appropriate instruction, Limited English Proficiency, socio-economic or cultural circumstances, attendance) on student performance. - Collect any information not already available about discrepancy, progress (rate of growth) and need. - Summarize all of the information to be used for eligibility determination in the Educational Evaluation Report. - Set up the Eligibility Determination Meeting where team members will review that data collected during the Full and Individual Initial Evaluation.

-60 CalendarOnce informed parental consent is obtained, the team must complete the evaluation and hold the meeting to determine eligibility on or before the 60th calendar day following receipt of the signed Consent for/Notice of Full and Individual Initial Evaluation by the public agency.
-The date the consent is received by the public agency should be noted on the form and submitted for data entry into IMS.Note: For children transitioning from a hirth to 2 year program the team must complete
+- Collect any information not already available to rule out the impact of exclusionary factors (e.g., lack of appropriate instruction, Limited English Proficiency, socio-economic or cultural circumstances, attendance) on student performance. - Collect any information not already available about discrepancy, progress (rate of growth) and need. - Summarize all of the information to be used for eligibility determination in the Educational Evaluation Report. - Set up the Eligibility Determination Meeting where team members will review that data collected during the Full and Individual Initial Evaluation. - 60 Calendar Once informed parental consent is obtained, the team must complete the evaluation and hold the meeting to determine eligibility on or before the 60th calendar day following receipt of the signed Consent for/Notice of Full and Individual Initial Evaluation by the public agency.
+The date the consent is received by the public agency should be noted on the form and submitted for data entry into IMS.
 Note: For children transitioning from a birth to 3-year program the team must complete the evaluation and hold the meeting to determine eligibility within 60 days and prior to the child's third birthday.

-l 1

-d y s.

-on

-o put as
+Assessment Tools and Strategies In conducting the full and individual initial evaluation, the evaluation team must use a variety of assessment tools and strategies to gather relevant functional, developmental and academic information including information provided by the parent to make decisions.
+The team may not use any single measure or assessment as the sole criterion for, determining whether a child Is a child with a disability.
+Assessment should be functional in nature so that the resulting data can be linked to designing and evaluating interventions that address the individual's area(s) of concern.
+Information from the functional assessment will inform the Individualized Educational Program (IEP) for, the child if found eligible for special education.
+Functional assessment is multi-dimensional and utilizes measures that are specific and direct and have a clear connection between the questions being answered and the data being gathered.
+When a test is used in decision making, the test must be technically sound, selected and administered so as not to be discriminately on a racial or cultural basis.
+It must be administered in the child's native language or other mode of communication, in a form most likely to yield accurate information on what the child knows and can do, and be a valid and reliable measure for, the stated purpose.
+Each test should be administered by trained and knowledgeable personnel and administered in accordance with instructions.
+An approved list of test can be provided to you by the Director of Special Education upon request.
+Evaluation Team Membership Members of this team include: parents of the individual being evaluated; the general education teacher(s); a special education department representative who is qualified to supervise the provision of specially designed instruction and who is knowledgeable about general education curriculum and the availability in the district, general education staff that works with the student, any individual completing various components of the evaluation as well as interpret the instructional implications of the evaluation results; other individuals with knowledge or special expertise regarding the eligible individual, as appropriate; and the individual being considered for eligibility as appropriate.